Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 In the **Filter with AND, OR, and NOT** lab, take a screenshot of the SQL query you used and copy it into the template.
 Or, type this query directly into the template.

-## Retrieve employees in Finance or Sales
+### Step 7.
+Retrieve Employees in Finance or Sales

 Your team now needs to perform a different security update on machines for employees in the Sales and Finance departments.
 Use filters in SQL to create a query that identifies all employees in the Sales or Finance departments.
 (The department of the employee is found in the **department** column, which contains values that include **Sales** and **Finance**.)